-Employee/Worker.
-Vietnam's labour laws do not make any legal distinction between different categories of workers, but apply to employees, trainees, apprentices and, under the recently implemented version of the Labour Code, "other workers without labour relations".
-It is not yet clear what types of workers will be included within the category "other workers without labour relations", or indeed whether the entire Labour Code (or only certain aspects of it) will be applied to this category of worker, since the most recent version of the Labour Code has only been in force since 1 January 2021.
+Employee/worker.
+Vietnam's labour laws do not make any legal distinction between different categories of workers, but apply to employees, trainees, apprentices and, under the current (amended) version of the Labour Code, "other workers without labour relations".
+It is not yet clear what types of workers will be included within the category "other workers without labour relations", or indeed whether the entire Labour Code (or only certain aspects of it) will be applied to this category of worker.
 The Labour Code also now defines "employees" more expansively and states that an "employee" is a person who works for an employer under an agreement, and is paid, managed and supervised by the employer.
 Therefore, businesses must now take particular care when drafting contracts with independent contractors or other types of workers whom they do not intend to employ as regular employees, as these categories of worker may now be considered to in fact constitute "employees" if the business closely manages or supervises their work.

-The Labour Code also contains specific provisions for certain classes of employees (such as junior employees, senior employees, disabled employees, and female employees) who are granted certain protections and additional statutory employment rights, such as additional rest breaks or shorter regular working hours.
+The Labour Code also contains specific provisions for certain classes of employees (such as junior employees, elderly employees, disabled employees, and women employees) who are granted certain protections and additional statutory employment rights, such as additional rest breaks or shorter regular working hours.

-Independent Contractor/Self-Employed.
+Independent contractor/self-employed.
 An individual can also provide services to an enterprise or organisation in Vietnam as an independent contractor.
-However, the provision of services as an independent contractor is governed by the Civil Code 2015 (rather than the Labour Code) and is generally not considered to constitute an employment relationship to which the labour laws apply.
+However, the provision of services as an independent contractor is governed by the Civil Code 2015

+(rather than the Labour Code) and is generally not considered to constitute an employment relationship to which the labour laws apply.
 Consequently, an independent contractor is not entitled to any statutory employment rights under Vietnam law, such as statutory leave (annual leave, sick leave, maternity leave and unpaid leave), statutory insurance, severance or job loss allowance upon termination of employment, and so on.
-The recently enacted version of the Labour Code now also applies to "other workers without labour relations", but it is still uncertain whether independent contractors will be included within this category, and which aspects of the Labour Code will apply.
+The Labour Code now also applies to "other workers without labour relations", but it is still uncertain whether independent contractors will be included within this category, and which aspects (if any) of the Labour Code will apply.